CactusTechnologies/INGH_nodejs_jamar/README.md

 #### <a name="method-connect"></a> .connect(portName)

-The essential precursor method to be called initially to establish a ble connection to the OpenBCI ganglion board.
+The essential precursor method to be called initially to establish a ble connection to the OpenBCI jamar board.

 **_id_** {String | Object}